|(a) An amateur station must use the minimum transmitter power necessary to carry out the desired communications.

 (g) No station may transmit with a transmitter power exceeding 50 W PEP on the 33 cm band from within 241 km of the boundaries of the White Sands Missile Range.
 Its boundaries are those portions of Texas and New Mexico bounded on the south by latitude 31°41′ North, on the east by longitude 104°11′ West, on the north by latitude 34°30′ North, and on the west by longitude 107°30′ West.

 (h) No station may transmit with a transmitter power exceeding 50 W PEP on the 219-220 MHz segment of the 1.25 m band.

-(i) No station may transmit with an effective radiated power (ERP) exceeding 50 W PEP on the 60 m band.
-For the purpose of computing ERP, the transmitter PEP will be multiplied by the antenna gain relative to a dipole or the equivalent calculation in decibels.
-A half-wave dipole antenna will be presumed to have a gain of 1.
-Licensees using other antennas must maintain in their station records either the antenna manufacturer data on the antenna gain or calculations of the antenna gain.
+(i) No station may transmit with an effective radiated power (ERP) exceeding 100 W PEP on the 60 m band.
+For the purpose of computing ERP, the transmitter PEP will be multiplied by the antenna gain relative to a half-wave dipole antenna.
+A half-wave dipole antenna will be presumed to have a gain of 1 (0 dBd).
+Licensees using other antennas must maintain in their station records either the antenna manufacturer's data on the antenna gain or calculations of the antenna gain.

 (j) No station may transmit with a transmitter output exceeding 10 W PEP when the station is transmitting a SS emission type.